zaus/forms-3rdparty-migrate/readme.txt

 1. Unzip, upload plugin folder to your plugins directory (`/wp-content/plugins/`)
 2. Make sure [Forms 3rdparty Integration](http://wordpress.org/plugins/forms-3rdparty-integration/) is installed and settings have been saved at least once.
 3. Activate plugin
-4. Go to new admin subpage _"3rdparty Services"_ under the tools menu
+4. Go to new admin subpage _"Forms-3rdparty Migrate"_ under the Tools menu

 == Frequently Asked Questions ==